X

 Amar Kaul

 Okay.
-Yeah, so.
-So EV motors and controller that is, that is still in progress.
-And for the trucks that discussion is still going on because there’s some transport technology that we are working on and as we get close to that we’ll of course be announcing it.
+Yeah.
+So EV motors and controller, it’s almost done.
+That is still in progress.
+And for the trucks, that discussion is still going on because there’s some transfer of technologies that we are working on.
+And as we get close to that, we’ll, of course, be announcing it.

 Harshit Patel

-Secondly, you had announced a capex of about 750 crores towards the switchgears business in the previous quarter, what would be the potential revenues from this expansion at the full utilization.
-Also, when do we plan to complete this particular capex?
+Understood.
+Secondly, you had announced a capex of about INR750 crores towards the switchgear business in the previous quarter.
+What would be the potential revenues from this expansion at the full utilization?
+Also when do we plan to complete this particular capex?

 Amar Kaul